alexmasselot/XX_DEPRECATED_medlineGraphBackend/README.md

 ftp://ftp.nlm.nih.gov/nlmdata/.medlease/gz

 ## Geo location
 Several solutions do exist.

- * Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) might certainly be the most comfortable way to link textual adress to coordinates.
-Unfortunately, some limit on the API prevented its direct use for the project.
- * [www.findlatitudeandlongitude.com/batch-geocode](http://www.findlatitudeandlongitude.com/batch-geocode/) is free but not really batch oriented
- * [mapquest](https://developer.mapquest.com/products/geocoding/) offers a batch possibility, but I cannot activate a key
+We used two of them:

-The [Geonames](http://www.geonames.org/) project provides a *"geographical database covers all countries and contains over eight million placenames that are available for download free of charge"*, under a Creative Commons 3 License.
+ * [Geonames](http://www.geonames.org/) project provides a *"geographical database covers all countries and contains over eight million placenames that are available for download free of charge"*, under a Creative Commons 3 License.
+ * [mapquest](https://developer.mapquest.com/products/geocoding/) offers a batch possibility with a textual fields.
+It is used for affiliation not resolved by the first method

+#Setting up the application

 #Authors

 Alexandre Masselot

+#LICENSE

+##Third parties

+  * data provided by www.geonames.org is license under Collective Commons v3.
+Thanks to them